 Now, moving on to a similar question:

 Q. “For a company with a long-term contract-based business model, how would you expect deferred revenue to change if it became distressed?”

 In most cases, deferred revenue tends to increase significantly for distressed companies.
-Such companies will often provide long-term offers of substantial discounts to its customers in order to compensate for the risk of signing a long-term contract with a company that may not exist in a few years.
+Such companies will often provide long-term offers of substantial discounts to their customers in order to compensate for the risk of signing a long-term contract with a company that may not exist in a few years.

 In addition, the pricing reductions are usually done out of desperation to acquire new customers and to show creditors that there will be contractual revenue over the long run.